Tuesday, September 04, 2012

 I was happy to see that the Star-Advertiser has figured out that graphs proceed in time from left to right.
 Today’s little graphic does it right in that respect.

 But the graphic fails to represent the data in a way that we can understand.
-2012 isn’t over, but you’d have to read the text above to learn that the leftmost bar, though marked 2012, is only the year so far.
+2012 isn’t over, but you’d have to read the text above to learn that the 2012 bar is only the year so far.
 What about the 2010 and 2011 bars?
 Are they for those entire years or for only up to this day in each of those years?
 Hard to tell.
 So the value of the graphic is greatly diminished.
 A reader expects that a bar marked 2011 contains data for 2011.
 Is that the case?
 If not, then either be clear or don’t use the graphic.

 Speaking of traffic fatalities, both the Star-Advertiser and Civil Beat published articles on the high rate of pedestrian fatalities.
 The Civil Beat article is by far the better, and mentions several issues around driver behavior and road and intersection design.
 Check it out.